jorsang1/clean-microservice-template/README.md

 The API should be available on [localhost:8080](http://localhost:8080)

 If you are using 'Docker Desktop' then you need to enable the build on the `docker-compose` project by editing the properties on the solution and going to 'Configuration properties > Configuration' and checking the project.

+## Support

+If you are having issues, please let us know in [GitHub issues](https://github.com/jorsang1/clean-microservice-template/issues/new/choose).

 ## How to contribute
 Everyone should be able to create a 'Pull Request' with a suggested change.